Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Notions of calibration, reliability diagrams, and score decompositions

 cf.\ \citet[Definition 4.2]{Taggart2020}.
 In the limiting case as $a = b \to \infty$, we recover the canonical loss functions for the $\alpha$-expectile, which include the quadratic loss in \eqref{eq:quadratic}.
 Similarly, if we rescale suitably and take the limit as $a = b \to 0$, we recover the asymmetric \emph{piecewise linear}\/ or \emph{pinball}\/ loss, as listed in Table \ref{tab:loss}, which lies at the heart of quantile regression.

 We move on to a remarkable property of canonical loss functions.
 In a nutshell, the point forecast $X$ is unconditionally $\myT$-calibrated if, and only if, the expected canonical loss deteriorates under translation.
 This property, which nests classical results in regression theory, as we demonstrate at the end of Section \ref{sec:dcm_emp}, does not hold under consistent scoring functions in general.
-For details see Supplementary Section \ref{sec:counterexample}.
+For a counterexample see Appendix \ref{sec:counterexample}.

 \begin{assumption} The point forecast $X$, the functional $\myT$ and the identification function $V$ satisfy Assumptions \ref{as:V} and \ref{as:X}, and $\myS$ is a canonical loss for $\myT$.
 Furthermore, $\myE[\myS(X+\eta,Y)]$ and $\myE[V(X+\eta,Y)]$ are well defined and locally bounded as functions of $\eta \in \real$. \end{assumption}